 Housing assistance and programs were also identified as a community need via the Consolidated Plan process.
-In Fiscal Year 2018-2019, the City of Turlock and the HOME Consortium will continue to use any funds available and their HOME funds to address the variety of housing needs within the jurisdiction.
-Although the City of Turlock and the HOME Consortium have identified housing assistance and housing programs as priorities, the City of Turlock and HOME Consortium members' ability to contribute toward the provision and development of affordable housing programs/projects has been drastically limited both by the State of California's elimination of redevelopment agencies (which was the most significant tool for the provision of affordable housing, economic development, job creation, and elimination of blight), as well a as by the continued rec duction of HOME fund s in recent years.
+In Fiscal Year 2019-2020, the City of Turlock and the HOME Consortium will continue to use any funds available and their HOME funds to address the variety of housing needs within the jurisdiction.
+Although the City of Turlock and the HOME Consortium have identified housing assistance and housing programs as priorities, the City of Turlock and HOME Consortium members' ability to contribute toward the provision and development of affordable housing programs/projects has been drastically limited both by the State of California's elimination of redevelopment agencies (which was the most significant tool for the provision of affordable housing, economic development, job creation, and elimination of blight), as well a s by the continued redu ction of HOME funds in re cent years.